Golden Gate Graphics

 Engineering Change Orders —Wholesale changes after work has started require a new quote.

-Approval of Final Pen Plots —Our client gives us the go-ahead.
+Approval of Final Gerber and NC Drill Files —Our client gives us the go-ahead.
 He has accepted our design as-is or with very minor modifications as an accurate duplication of his intentions.

 Valuable Final Artwork — CAM files

-We then make Gerber, NC Drill and fab drawing files.
+If there are any tweaks to be made to the artwork, we make new final Gerber, NC Drill and fab drawing files.

 Happy Customers

 Determining price for design begins with a component pin and mounting hole count along with board size dimensions.
-Optionally, the customer can extract a "connections count" from his CAE database and we can use that.
-Please use our Quick Quote on-line form. .
-Our prices are competitive in the open bid market for printed circuit design.
+Please contact us for a quote:

 for a quote and find out how easy we are to work with.